 - Add the corn and the spinach and stir to wilt the spinach, about 3-5 minutes.

 - Once the spinach has wilted, pour in the chicken broth.

 - Bring to a boil and then reduce the heat to low.
-Simmer for 5 minutes, then remove from heat.
+Simmer for 15 minutes, stirring occasionally, then remove from heat.